y2k-key/dreoai/docs/2-Concepts/04-Chat Completions.md

 ### Field Descriptions

-- `model`: The name of the uma agent you want to interact with.
+- `model`: The name of the xdai agent you want to interact with.
 - `user`: The conversation name you want to use.
 This helps maintain context across multiple interactions.
 - `create_image`: Set to "true" to generate an image using the agent's designated image provider and send it with the response.
 - `context_results`: The number of relevant memories to inject into the conversation.
 Default is 5 if not set.